HBP CodeJam Workshop #9

-The 9th CodeJam was sponsored by the Human Brain Project.
+The 9th CodeJam is sponsored by the Human Brain Project.

-The meeting will be held at the Grand Hotel Et Des Palmes, located in Palermo, Italy.
+The meeting was held at the Grand Hotel Et Des Palmes, located in Palermo, Italy.

 The meeting organizers gratefully acknowledge the support of the European Union through the Human Brain Project SGA2.
 We also wish to express our great appreciation to the research group of Michele Migliore, CNR, for hosting the meeting and for the local organisation, and to Martina Schmalholz and Björn Kindler at Heidelberg University for their considerable assistance with organisation and administration of the workshop.